Skip to content

 Description

 • {tenantName} identifies the tenant accessing the web application.
-It helps to direct the user to the IdP(s) available for that tenant and also allows creating tenant-specific bookmarks in the browser.
+It helps direct the user to the appropriate IdP(s) available for that tenant and also allows for the creation of tenant-specific bookmarks in the browser.

 • {webapp}[-{provider}] identifies the web application uniquely.
-Insights Hub core web applications omit the provider part, while other web applications need to include this part to avoid name collisions and in order to keep the core namespace clean.
+Insights Hub core web applications omit the provider part, while other web applications include it to prevent name collisions and maintain a clean core namespace.

-• {mindsphere-domain} identifies the domain of the data center the request is issued to.
+• {mindsphere-domain} identifies the domain of the data center to which the request is issued.

-• [{path}] optional path parameters, to reach sub-content of the web application.
+• [{path}] optional path parameters are used to reach sub-content of the web application.
 The first path parameter needs to be different from /api to avoid conflicts with API routing.

 Examples